Healthy NW Holidays: Healthy Party Appetizers

 Recipe: Beet tartare on endive spears

-Beef tartare is all the rage these days, but this beet version holds its own.
+Beet tartare holds its own against the more common beef tartare.
 Enlivened with capers, Dijon and Worcestershire sauce, this is a stunning appetizer to serve at a classy cocktail party, but it’s also easy enough to make for a last-minute get-together.

 - 4 medium beets, roasted, peeled, and very finely diced